 Assuming you’re not a legal professional, if you’ve ever read through a contract in detail, you’ll likely have come across a number of unfamiliar words and phrases that you’ve probably not seen in any other circumstances.

-There’s a broad range of contract terms, including various latin phrases, which are used in legal documents and will be understood by those drafting them on behalf of businesses.
+There’s a broad range of contractual terms, including various latin phrases, which are used in legal documents and will be understood by those drafting them on behalf of businesses.

 This legalese can be a impenetrable to the layman and can create an unnecessary barrier to all parties being able to fully understand the content of a contract.